kyaukyuai/gpt-all-star/README.md

 <h1 align="center">GPT ALL STAR</h1>

-🤖 **GPT ALL STAR**
-AI-powered code generation tool for scratch development of web applications with a team collaboration of autonomous AI agents.
+🤖 **GPT ALL STAR**: AI-powered code generation tool for scratch development of web applications with a team collaboration of autonomous AI agents.
 </div>

 <h2>Table of contents</h2>